tsawler/goblender-docs/blog.md

 ### Duplicate post names

-Sometimes you may give two or more pages the same name, either on purpose or inadvertently.
-In that case, the generated URL for the page will have a number appended to it, so that there are no duplicate URLs on the site.
+Sometimes you may give two or more posts the same name, either on purpose or inadvertently.
+In that case, the generated URL for the post will have a number appended to it, so that there are no duplicate URLs on the site.
 For example, if you create two posts named "About", the first would have the URL of
 `/post/about`, and the second would be given `/post/about-1`.
 This is an automatic process.

 ### Changing the URL of a blog post

-Typically, you don't want the URL of a page to change, ever.
-Thus, once a page is saved, its URL becomes immutable.
+Typically, you don't want the URL of a post to change, ever.
+Thus, once a post is saved, its URL becomes immutable.
 For example, if you name a post "What's New?" and then save it, its URL will be `/post/whats-new`.
-If you then edit the page and change the name to `What's new today?`, the **URL wil not change**.
+If you then edit the post and change the name to `What's new today?`, the **URL wil not change**.
 If you wish to change the URL of the post, you must copy its content, create a new post, paste the content in, and give the post a new name.
 You can then safely delete the old post.